 Use "Telescopic7" at checkout

-- Lower the bottom tread to avoid bending the front feet, ensuring stability and durability.
+- Anti-Bending Design: The lower bottom tread prevents bending of the front feet, maintaining stability and structural integrity.

 - Manufacturer: Lyte